MauritsBrinkman/quant-stuff/README.md

 1. Use a brute force technique to get the most mean-revering pair of assets
 2. Add one asset that will yield the most mean reverting triplet
 3. Continue adding assets in this way until you reach $k$ number of assets

+### Brute force to obtain best pair
+To start out Greedy Search, we use brute force to find the most mean-reverting pair.
+For practicality -- under the realm of diversification --  we also add the constraint that the weight assigned to a single asset should not be over 80%, as minimizing predictability tends to give weights where often you have 99% or more of the total capital in one single asset, which is obviously not desirable.

+Also, even with a sparse portfolio, it does not make sense to have assets in our portfolio that have a tiny weight assigned to them.
+Therefore, we propose an additional constraint that the smallest weight in $x$ should be bigger than $1/(a \cdot k)$, where $a$ is a parameter that determines the lower bound for the weight minimum.
+For example, when the goal is to construct a portfolio of at maximum $k = 5$ assets, then $a=4$ ensures that each asset has a weight of at least 5%.